amm009uk/MultiSensor/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Pin Connections
 Project was developed on a **Wemos D1 mini pro** board.
-I like the boards form-factor and its of use.
+I like this boards form-factor and its ease of use.

 Sensors can be hooked up as follows:
 - D1 Pin for Temperature sensor (DHT22)